 Summing Up Results of Web Accessibility Testing

-We leveraged different tools to perform accessibility testing for the project and find out trust-and-true solutions.
-With these tools, the Mobidev team can keep web projects in line with existing web accessibility requirements, ensuring zero critical or major issues.
+We leveraged different tools to perform accessibility testing for the product and find out trust-and-true solutions.
+With these tools, the Mobidev team can keep web applications in line with existing web accessibility requirements, ensuring zero critical or major issues.
 So this approach could be robust and effective for solving real tasks in accessibility testing.
-Should you need to implement a web project from scratch or just ensure its web accessibility before the release, feel free to drop us a line — the MobiDev web development team and QA engineers will be backing you up and directing your path.
+Should you need to develop a web product from scratch or just ensure its web accessibility before the release, feel free to drop us a line — the MobiDev web development team and QA engineers will be backing you up and directing your path.